VW-ai/LifeTrace/src/backend/README.md

 ### Parsers (`parsers/`)

-Data source parsers extract and structure raw data:
+Data source parsers extract and structure raw data directly into the database:

-- **Google Calendar Parser**: Extracts calendar events with timing information
+- **Google Calendar Parser**: Extracts calendar events with timing information and saves to database
-- **Notion Parser**: Processes Notion blocks and hierarchical content
+- **Notion Parser**: Processes Notion blocks and hierarchical content and saves to database
+- **Database-first**: No JSON intermediate files - data goes directly from source to SQLite database

 ### Test Features (`test_features/`)